-All health and care organisations must comply with the national data opt-out policy by March 2020.
+The deadline for health and care organisations to comply with national data opt-out policy is currently the end of September 2020.
+The deadline was extended to enable health and care organisations to focus their resources on the coronavirus (COVID-19) outbreak.
+It may be reviewed again.
 This requirement is supported by Information Standard: DCB3058: Compliance with National Data Opt-outs.

 To comply with national data opt-out policy, you need to put procedures in place to review uses or disclosures of confidential patient information against the operational policy guidance.